jafar90147677/User_Behaviour_dataset-using-Machine-Learning/README.md

 Contributions are welcome!
 If you have suggestions or improvements, feel free to fork the repository and create a pull request.

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or feedback, please reach out to [your-email@example.com].
+For questions or feedback, please reach out to jafarsadiqe.2001@gmail.com.

 ---